UltraToon/void-guide/readme.md

     <------------------------------------->

 9. Install DWL with [dependencies](https://codeberg.org/dwl/dwl#building-dwl) **also get fcft w devel**
-    - Make sure to install from the releases page
+    - Make sure to install from the releases page, do not get a git version if you hate instability.
-    - Install respective development versions
     - If you get a wlroots warning, you need to install strictly that version of wlroots
 10. Setup this SH starting script
 ```